-The coming weeks or even months will be a difficult time for the city and the amazing arts and entertainment community of New York.
+This is a difficult time for the city and the amazing arts and entertainment community of New York.
 It's extremely important that when this passes, we all go out and support the venues, restaurants, museums, bars and stores we love so that they recover from the economic impact of this situation as fast as possible.
 In the meantime, we recommend regularly checking the New York City Department of Health and Mental Hygiene's website for all the latest updates and directives.
 We're not health and safety experts; we're experience experts.

 We're all about helping you have the night of your life, every night, and will continue to do so in the best way possible.
 Thanks for your continued support and the support of our community!

 Now on to the news:

 Months ago, Rough Trade shared that it would be leaving its longtime Williamsburg location for a new home in the city while reassessing the beloved vinyl shop's future post-pandemic.
 Yesterday, Rough Trade revealed the new location - 30 Rockefeller Plaza, steps from Radio City Music Hall.
 While the new store won't contain a concert venue, Rough Trade will continue to have artist signing events as well as becoming a programming partner for The Rock in both the 65th floor Rainbow Room and the plaza itself.
 Read the announcement from Rough Trade here.